Become a Sponsor

 Who are you taking in a fight: Gorilla crab VS Chlorodiella crab?

 <Heheeee!
-Discounting the obvious home tank advantage for the Gorilla, I think it’s going to come down to weight class.
+Discounting the obvious home tank advantage for the Gorilla, I think it's going to come down to weight class.
 I have a feeling that the newcomer (the Chlorodiella in the striped trunks) is probably a bit smaller/lighter than the resident Gorilla crab, so the advantage goes to the larger/heavier opponent.
-If, however, they’re both in the same weight class, the odds change.
+If, however, they're both in the same weight class, the odds change.
 Both Xanthids would have similar reaches, reflex speeds, and fancy footwork potential, so as long as both are healthy and not in the middle of a molt, the odds would be fairly even.
-The good news is that if one looses an appendage in the “Rumble in the Refugium”, it’ll grow back within a couple of molts!>
+The good news is that if one looses an appendage in the 'Rumble in the Refugium', it'll grow back within a couple of molts!>

 I think I need to videotape this and put it on Pay-Per-View.
 Could generate more ratings than Kimbo Slice!